TotalCross/torizon-demo/PROMOTIONAL.md

 [TotalCross](https://www.toradex.com/pt-br/support/partner-network/services/200011/totalcross) is an Open Source SDK providing a Fast and Easy to Use way to build beautiful User Interfaces for embedded, IoT, mobile and desktop.

-TotalCross has added support for Linux ARM on version 6, this version included support for Torizon.
+TotalCross version 6 added support for Linux ARM and support for Torizon.

 ## TotalCross Demo for Torizon ##

 TotalCross has created a Demo container for Torizon and uploaded it to Docker Hub.
-On this container there are some of TotalCross's features:
+On this container there are some of TotalCross' features:
 - Graphic API;
 - Screen transitions;
 - Animations;